SCons/scons/testing/framework/test-framework.rst

 of how many tests passed, failed, or yielded no result, and lists any unsuccessful tests.

-The above invocations all test directly the files underneath the ``src/`` subdirectory, and do not require that a packaging build be performed first.
+The above invocations all test against the scons files underneath the ``src/`` subdirectory, and do not require that a packaging build of SCons be performed first.
+This is the most common mode: make some changes, and test in place the effects.
 The ``runtest.py`` script supports additional options to run tests against unpacked packages in the ``build/test-*/`` subdirectories.

 If you are testing a separate Tool outside of the SCons source tree, you